deanpeters/product-manager-prompts/prompts/reverse-engineer-ISO29148-to-PRD-prompt-template.md

 ## Goal

-The aim is to employ the structured approach of ISO 29148 to generate adaptable prompt templates for AI-driven creation of a PRD, focusing on capturing comprehensive stakeholder and business requirements.
+The aim is to employ the structured approach of ISO 29148 to generate adaptable prompt templates for the AI-driven creation of a PRD, focusing on capturing comprehensive Stakeholder Requirements Specification (StRS) and Business Requirements Specification (BRS)
-In other words, the HUMAN doesn't fill in the blanks; the generative AI does.
+In other words, once the reusable prompt is created, the HUMAN doesn't later fill in the blanks; the generative AI does.